saur-dash/project_06__capstone_project/data_dictionary.md

 | `extracted_at`      | TIMESTAMP       | The timestamp when the record was loaded          |

 ### Countries Table
-This is a list of the world's countries by name along with their ISO currency code information and will be used as a static mapping table.

 - Source: https://www.currency-iso.org
 - Name: `dim_country`
 - Dist style: `ALL`